syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/250_snmp/000_Converting_Cisco_messages.md

     fields with patterndb must be used to parse the incoming log messages.

-To accomplish this, syslog-ng OSE has to use a special pattern database to parse the Cisco-specific syslog messages, because these messages do not comply with the standard syslog formats.
+To accomplish this, {{ site.product.short_name }} has to use a special pattern database to parse the Cisco-specific syslog messages, because these messages do not comply with the standard syslog formats.